 Information to APY

-The Department of State Development will keep APY informed of current campsite licence holders and approved persons, the area and location of the licence and the licence conditions.
+The Department of the Premier and Cabinet will keep APY informed of current campsite licence holders and approved persons, the area and location of the licence and the licence conditions.

 A liaison committee will be set up.

 It is proposed the committee will meet twice a year at Mintabie.
 It will be made up of 3 APY, 2 MMPA and 2 state representatives.
-The Department of State Development will manage these meetings and provide executive support.
+The Department of the Premier and Cabinet will manage these meetings and provide executive support.

 The role of the committee is to: